oar-team/batsim/docs/input-workload.rst

 It does **not** take the platform into account at all.
 It cannot be used to see any network or CPU contention.
 It cannot be used directly to observe the energy used by the job — it would be similar to remaining idle.

-The following example defines a profile that always waits for 20.20 seconds.
+The following example defines a profile that always waits for 20.25 seconds.

 .. code:: json

     {
-      "type": "delay",
+      "type": "DelayProfile",
-      "delay": 20.20
+      "delay": 20.25
     }

 .. note::

-    In fact, a job execution with the previous delay can be faster than 20.20 seconds if the job's walltime is smaller that 20.20.
+    In fact, a job execution with the previous delay can be faster than 20.25 seconds if the job's walltime is smaller that 20.25.

 .. _profile_parallel: